tpoll/dist-ccn/README.md

 The load tester can be easily managed through its web interface.

-[nodeControl.py](https://github.com/tpoll/dist-ccn/blob/master/src/py/nodeControl.py) when run on the given set of machines runs a reliability test by killing and restarting the given machines.
+[nodeControl.py](https://github.com/tpoll/dist-ccn/blob/master/src/py/nodeControl.py) when run on the given set of machines simulates a reliability scenario by killing and restarting the given machines.
 Note, the script only handles the starting and stopping of nodes.